vidmap/opensfm-tutorial/README.md

 # Important Operations
 ### Commits
 Remember to always commit any changes you've made to the docker container if you don't want to lose information.
-This can be done with the following command, where "IMAGE" is the title of the container you want to save these commits to:
+This can be done with the following command, where `IMAGE` is the title of the image you want to save these commits to:

-`sudo docker commit IMAGE_ID IMAGE(Ex: awkbr549/opensfm)`
+`sudo docker commit CONTAINER_ID IMAGE(Ex: awkbr549/opensfm)`
 ### Returning to a Particular Docker Instance
 To see all docker instances, including ones that aren't currently running, type:

 `sudo docker ps -a`

+To see the list of all your docker images, type:

+`sudo docker images`

-To enter any particular container, use the following command, replacing BLANK for the docker image ID:
+To enter any particular container, use the following command, replacing BLANK for the docker container ID:

 `sudo docker start BLANK(id goes here)`